Der schwarze Kanal: Concept

-Other representatives of the programme included Günter Herlt (26 editions), Ulrich Makosch (19 editions) and Heinz Grote (144 editions) who instead employed a less aggressive tone, as well as various speakers were Götz Förster (four editions), Volker Ott and Albert Reisz (both two editions) who only commented on some data.
+Other representatives of the programme included Günter Herlt (26 editions), Ulrich Makosch (19 editions) and Heinz Grote (144 editions) who instead employed a less aggressive tone, as well as various speakers like Götz Förster (four editions), Volker Ott and Albert Reisz (both two editions) who only commented on some data.

-As stated on the website of the German Broadcasting Archive as the estate administrator of East German television, which only recorded the clips for magazine programmes but not the live commentaries and introductions by the moderators.
-In this case, neither the recordings of the comments have survived which consisted of excerpts from West German television because Schnitzler usually had them destroyed just a few days after they were broadcast, within the manuscripts have been largely preserved and are also located.

 Reception

-Schnitzler originally worked at NWDR was one of the best-known commentators in the East German media, he was often called "Karl-Eduard" and in one joke was said as an allusion to the fact that even before uttered his name completely had been changed.
-Furthermore, the singer-songwriter Wolf Biermann railed against Schnitzler on 1 December 1989 in his Ballade von den verdorbenen Greisen ("Ballad of the Corrupt Old Men") stating that the commentator, nicknamed "Sudel-ede".
+Schnitzler originally worked at NWDR and was one of the best-known commentators in the East German media.
+He was often respectfully ambivalently referred to "Karl-Eduard", and humorously as "Karl-Eduard von Schni–", suggesting that viewers would either change the channel or turn the TV off before he could finish speaking his name in the introduction.
+Furthermore, the singer-songwriter Wolf Biermann railed against Schnitzler on 1 December 1989 in his Ballade von den verdorbenen Greisen ("Ballad of the Corrupt Old Men"), giving him the nickname "Sudel-Ede" (roughly "Dirty Eddie") and saying that he would "even lie to the worms in his grave".

 Especially in the 1960s and early 1970s, the programme was sometimes regarded as a kind of mandatory viewing in some industries.
-For example, the content of Der schwarze Kanal was used in army political education (Nationale Volksarmee or Grenztruppen) and at discretion in civic lessons in schools.
+For example, the content of Der schwarze Kanal was used in army political education (Nationale Volksarmee or Grenztruppen) and at discretion in civics lessons in schools.

 The German Broadcasting Archive accused Schnitzler of manipulating the statements through significant cuts in scenes and re-editing of footage.

 Availability

+According to the German Broadcasting Archive, the custodian of the East German television archives, GDR television only recorded the clips presented in magazine programmes like Der schwarze Kanal, not live commentaries and introductions by the moderators.
+In the case of Der schwarze Kanal specifically, neither Schnitzler's commentary nor the original West German television clips themselves survived because Schnitzler usually had them destroyed shortly after being broadcast.
+However, the scripts from which Schnitzler gave his commentary have been largely preserved and are available on the German Broadcasting Archive's website.

-Around 350 of the 1,519 editions were recorded by West German institutions during their live broadcast on East German television are now in the possession of this archive.
-In the course of German reunification, the scripts of the broadcast and the complete writings of Schnitzler's comments are available as PDF files on the German Broadcasting Archive website as mentioned in the external links.
+The episodes surviving today—around 350 of the total 1,519 aired—were recorded by West German institutions during their live broadcast on East German television and are now in the possession of the archive.
 In addition, 33 editions of Der schwarze Kanal are commercially available in a 6-DVD box set released on 27 October 2016 with a total of twelve hours.

 In 2004, the daily newspaper Junge Welt has used the title "Schwarzer Kanal" for a weekly column, which also been produced as a video and podcast since 2019.
 In 2011, the conservative journalist Jan Fleischhauer has called his online column for Der Spiegel.

 The programme was featured in the 1999 movie Sonnenallee and the 2019 TV series Deutschland 86.